pritamd20/iTuneArtList/README.md

 - Title set to tack name
    - The detail view is about particular track , So its good to show track name on top like heading

+Improvement
+- Network reachability alerts
+- Invaild search term alerts
+- Error alerts for data or connection
+- Swipe cell to add a track to fav
+- Fav list (local)

+iPad app devlopment

+Can develope with split view controller.
+Need to add search bar in master view since adding search bar to navigation item (as in current app ) will not work.
+Since detail view is visible as soon as app is opend the default UILabel titles will show on screen, need to handal it.